 - Cook at 180°C for 12-15 minutes.
 Transfer to a cooling rack.

 - When cool, use mousse rings to cut out shapes to form the base of the Louis XV dessert.

 To make the praline-feuilletine layer

 - Melt the white chocolate couverture in a bain marie.
-Add the feuilletine and melted white chocolate couverture to the praline mixture, and stir together.
+Add the feuilletine and praline paste to the melted white chocolate.
+Mix well.

 - Using a teaspoon, spread a thin layer of the mixture onto the dacquois base inside the mousse rings.